+COST ELEMENT

 This integration represents the full hierarchical structure of the cost account codes and the master account codes chart.

 There are two files, with different information’s.
-The full file is the and we have to use it to build the association among the SAP and PO cost account code.
+The full file is the ElemleafHier and we have to use it to build the association among the SAP and PO cost account code.
 The second one will not be considerate.

+Note: to open the files (.dat) provided should be used the excel using as separator fields the character

+Here attached the excel as is obtained.

+The file will be uploaded using a procedure when requested.

+CostElemleafHier

+The data structure received from SAP is the follow